 Apples from Hall’s Apple Market.
 Photo by Katy Watts.

-This page features a list of pick-your-own apple orchards around the Ottawa area.
-Apple season in Eastern Ontario and Western Quebec usually runs between late August and mid-October.
+Apple season in Eastern Ontario and Western Quebec is on for 2018!
 Call ahead to confirm the current apple crop!
 All of these locations are within about an hour from downtown Ottawa, unless noted.

 Pick-your-own apple orchards near Ottawa

 - AppleStock Orchard (Winchester) Open weekends 9am-5pm, with McIntosh apples.

 - Avonmore Berry Farm (near Casselman) Featuring free wagon rides in the afternoon.